tpoisot/ms_proba_networks/ms/maintext.md

 differs from using *weighted* networks, in that it answers a different ecological question.
-Probabilistic networks describe the probability that any interaction will happen, whereas weighted networks describe some measure of the effect of the interaction when it happens [@berlow_review]; weighted networks therefore assume that the interaction happen.
+Probabilistic networks describe the probability that any interaction will happen, whereas weighted networks describe some measure of the effect of the interaction when it happens [@berl09]; weighted networks therefore assume that the interaction happen.
 Although there are several measures for weighted ecological networks [@bers02], in which interactions happen but with different outcomes, these are not relevant for probabilistic networks; they do not account for the fact that interactions display a variance that will cascade up to the network level.
 Instead, the weight of each interaction is best viewed as a second modeling step focusing on the non-zero cases (*i.e.* the interactions that are realized); this is similar to the method now frequently used in species distribution models, where the species presence is modeled first, and its abundance second, using a (possibly) different set of ecological predictors [@boul12a].

 ## Direct network properties